1. Germany is a republic

-The head of the German state is the President, currently Joachim Gauck.
+The head of the German state is the President, currently Frank-Walter Steinmeier.
 The President is supposed to be above German party politics, but more often than not they are a member of one of the main parties.
-The man who will succeed Gauck on the 19th of March is Frank-Walter Steinmeier, a senior Social Democrat (SPD).
+Steinmeier is a senior Social Democrat (SPD).

 2. It is a federal system

 Germany is made up of 16 states.
 Each of these states has its own parliament and state leader, known as a Minister-President (the city-states of Berlin, Hamburg and Bremen have mayors).

 The federal system is partly due to the fact that Germany grew out of the highly decentralized Holy Roman Empire, in which small fiefdoms had their own councils and could even coin their own money.

 The states have a lot of individual authority.
 Each has their own police force, education system, and health system.
 They are also responsible for certain immigration issues, such as registering refugees and deporting illegal migrants.
 In early 2017 several states decided to defy a federal order and stop deporting failed asylum seekers to Afghanistan.

 3. It is a constitutional system